johnrudolph/beast-master/rules.md

 # Introduction

 You are one of the Colossi who seeks to rule over this dangerous island.
 Your goal is to prove your might and become the most renown Colossus.
-As a Colossus, you will create new Acolytes to do your bidding, control territory around the island, and collect Gold and Cards.
+As a Colossus, you will create new Acolytes to do your bidding, control territory around the island, and gain Gold and Cards.
 But beware: Colossi also control Beasts, and will kill your Acolytes in a heartbeat.
 Outsmart and overpower your opponents over the course of 3 Ages to become the most renown Colossus.

 # Components